How to maintain your sobriety long-term.

 Now, you can approach social media from the perspective of, “it’s just the internet.
 Don’t get so worked up.”
 In theory, that sounds right.

-A two year study tracked 5,208 Americans between 2013 and 2015.
+A two-year study tracked 5,208 Americans between 2013 and 2015.
 It found a direct correlation between Facebook usage and mental health.
-The more usage increased, the more future metal health decreased in participants.
+The more usage increased, the more future mental health decreased in participants.

 I had to give my entire digital life a makeover.

 Life is too short, which is why I’m constantly evaluating what impacts my mood and adjusting accordingly.

 My personal motto for maintaining sobriety is “If you can’t control it, don’t bother with it.”
 It’s why I don’t buy BBQ Pringles and also why I deleted my personal Twitter account.